dfki-ric/movement_primitives/README.md

 ## Install Library

 This library requires Python 3.6 or later and pip is recommended for the installation.
-In the following instructions we assume that the command `python` refers to Python 3.
+In the following instructions, we assume that the command `python` refers to Python 3.
+If you use the system's Python version, you might have to add `sudo` in front or the flag `--user` after any installation command.

 I recommend to install the library via pip in editable mode: